Success, Saskatchewan: History

 Success incorporated as a village on October 25, 1912.
-It restructured on July 15, 2022, relinquishing its village status in favour of becoming a special service area under the jurisdiction of the Rural Municipality of Riverside No. 168.
+It restructured on July 15, 2022, relinquishing its village status in favour of becoming a special service area under the jurisdiction of the RM of Riverside No. 168.

 Geography

-Success is along the Great Sandhills Railway line and Saskatchewan Highway 32.
+Success is along the Great Sandhills Railway line and Highway 32.
 The Success Power Station operated by SaskPower is near the community.